The-Lazybone/ONLUYEN-HOMEWORK-AUTO-SOLVER/README.md

 #### 3. Key Considerations

 * **Compatibility**: Test changes with `hwSolver.solveOnce()` to ensure the proxy/model responds correctly.
 Errors may occur if the model doesn't support short, precise answers.
 * **Rate Limits & Costs**: Different services have varying limits.
-Pollinations.ai offers free tiers; others may require paid plans.
+Pollinations.ai offers free tiers (with limited usages per days of course); others may require paid plans.
 * **Security**: Never commit your API keys to public repositories.
 Use environment variables or console injection as shown in the setup guide.
 * **Advanced Tweaks**: Adjust `max_tokens` (default: 64) or `temperature` (default: 0.3) in the `APIClient` class for longer/more creative responses.

 After editing, reload the script in your browser console to apply changes.

 * **Contributing**: Feel free to contribute!
 If you find bugs or want to add features, please open an issue or pull request.
-* **License**: This project is open-source.
-Please add a `LICENSE` file (MIT license is recommended) with your name before publishing or distributing.
 </nbsp>

 ## Credits